“What sort of philosophers are we, Source who know absolutely nothing of the origin and destiny of cats?”

 The Cat as a Mirror

-Ultimately, the quote is about us.
-It reflects our own limitations.
-When we look at a cat, we see a creature that refuses to be defined.
+Ultimately, the quote is about us and our own limitations.
+When we look at a cat, we see a creature that refuses to be defined, challenging our need for control and our desire to label everything.
+The cat’s resistance to such labeling forces us to become better philosophers who must accept that some things lie beyond our grasp.

 Conclusion

-Henry David Thoreau left us with a powerful riddle.
-His question about the origin and destiny of cats transcends time.
-It challenges our intellect.
-It celebrates the unique nature of our feline companions.
+Henry David Thoreau left us with a powerful riddle whose question about the origin and destiny of cats transcends time.
+It challenges our intellect and celebrates the unique nature of our feline companions, reminding us that from his 1856 journal to modern anthologies, this quote has traveled far as a testament to the wisdom that requires humility.

-From his 1856 journal to modern anthologies, this quote has traveled far.
-It reminds us that wisdom requires humility.
-We may never fully understand our cats.
-However, asking the question makes us better thinkers.
-It opens our eyes to the everyday miracles around us.
-Indeed, perhaps the cat knows the answer, and they are simply keeping the secret.
+We may never fully understand our cats, yet asking the question makes us better thinkers and opens our eyes to the everyday miracles around us.
+Indeed, perhaps the cat knows the answer—and they are simply keeping the secret to themselves, leaving us forever pondering what sort of philosophers are we who know absolutely nothing of the quote origin and its eternal mysteries.